By Rabbi Aron Hazan, High School Judaic Studies Teacher

 From this story we learn that a person’s deeds can place him or her at the highest Madrega; a person can achieve the highest plateau based on his or her actions.
 Just as the simple butcher deserved to be in the afterlife with Rabbi Shimon, the greatest of Tanaim, likewise, Rabbi Yishmael says, when the Torah tells us “Vayikvor Oto” (that Hashem buried Moshe), the meaning of “Hu kavar et atzmo” (he buried himself), is that Moshe deserved the highest type of burial one could ever imagine.
 After all, it is said about Moshe: “Lo Kam Navi K’Moshe B’yisrael Asher Yedao Elokim Panim El Panim”.
 “There was no Prophet ever as Moshe who was able to communicate with Hashem face to face as one human faces another.”

 In conclusion, “Hu Kavar et Atzmo” does not mean that Moshe buried himself, as this would contradict what other Midrashim seem to say.
 Rather, Moshe deserved with his own merits to receive such a burial from Hashem.
-Hashem buried Moshe through the attribute of Mercy; not through the attribute of Justice.
+Hashem buried Moshe through the attributes of Din, meaning he deserved to be buried by Hashem himself; it was not an act of mercy.
 It was coming to him because he deserved it.

 Side note: the Torah ends with the letter lamed and begins with the letter bet.
 Together, the two letters spell Lev (heart).
 Our Rabbis taught us: “Rachmana Liba Ba-ey”, Hashem does not only focus on one’s deeds but on one’s inner intentions (one’s heart) as well.